 Fr.
 Paul Kaplanis graduated from Western Connecticut State University in 1979, with a B.S.
 Degree in Social Science and History.
 In 1983, he graduated with his Master's of Divinity Degree and upon receiving the Taylor Scholarship, enrolled in the Master's Program at the University of Thessaloniki, Greece.
 After one year, Fr.
 Paul returned to the U.S and was ordained by His Grace Bishop PHILIP to the Holy Diaconate at his hometown parish on October 28, 1984 and to the Holy Priesthood on November 11, 1984 at the St. George Greek Orthodox Church of Clifton, NJ.
-He was assigned to St. Nicholas Greek Orthodox Church as Assistant Priest, where he served for 7 1/2 years under Father George Nicozisin.
+He was assigned to St. Nicholas Greek Orthodox Church as Assistant Priest, where he served for 7 1/2 years under Fr.
+George Nicozisin.
 On August 2, 1992, he was assigned by Bishop PHILIP of Atlanta to his own parish, Holy Trinity Greek Orthodox Church in Raleigh, NC where he served for over 18 years.
 In February of 1993, Fr.
 Paul was bestowed with the Offikia, (office) of father confessor and stavroforos by Bishop PHILIP and in September 2002, His Eminence Metropolitan ALEXIOS bestowed upon Fr.
 Paul the Offikion of Protopresbyter.
 On January 18, 2015 His Eminence Metropolitan ALEXIOS, on behalf the Ecumenical Patriarch, bestowed upon Fr.
 Paul the Offikion of Protopresbyter of the Ecumenical Patriarchate, the highest office a married priest can receive.
 Over the years, Fr.
-Kaplanis has served on the Youth Committee of the Metropolis, held the Office of Secretary on the Archdiocese Presbyter's Council for 8 years and is currently serving another term as Secretary.
+Paul has served on the Youth Committee of the Metropolis, held the Office of Secretary on the Archdiocese Presbyter's Council for 8 years, then again for another 4 years and now is currently serving as it's Vice-President.
 He also served as the only priest representative for Greek Orthodox Archdiocese on the Charter Revision Committee.

 Rev. Fr.
 Christos P. Mars (Presbyter, Annunciation Greek Orthodox Cathedral, Atlanta, GA)

 Fr.
 Christos Mars was born and raised in Palos Hills, IL, a suburb of Chicago.
 He attended the University of Illinois at Chicago and earned his Bachelor’s degree in English.
 Upon graduation, Fr.
 Christos attended Holy Cross Greek Orthodox School of Theology in Brookline, Massachusetts, where he earned his Master’s degree in Divinity in 2006.
 From 2006-2007, Fr.
 Christos completed his coursework for his second Master’s degree, this time in theology, specializing in liturgics.
 Fr.
 Christos was ordained to the Holy Diaconate on May 21, 2007 at his home parish of S.S.
 Constantine and Helen in Palos Hills, Illinois, and 33 days later, he was ordained to the Holy Priesthood, again at his home parish on the feast of the Birth of St. John the Baptist, June 24, 2007.
 Before coming to the Annunciation Cathedral in Atlanta, Fr.
 Christos served the parish of the Annunciation in Milwaukee, Wisconsin.
 Fr.
 Christos was given the Offikion (office) of Father Confessor by His Eminence Metropolitan ALEXIOS of Atlanta on November 14, 2010.
 He was also given the Offikion (office) of Sakellarios by His Eminence Metropolitan ALEXIOS of Atlanta on November 10, 2013.
-He is the Vice-President of the Metropolis of Atlanta Clergy Syndesmos as well as the President of the Atlanta Clergy Brotherhood.
+He is the Vice-President of the Metropolis of Atlanta Clergy Syndesmos as well as the President of the Atlanta Orthodox Clergy Brotherhood.
 He also currently chairs the Acolyte Training Committee and the Program for Continuing Education for Permanent Deacon as well as the Liturgical Text Committee for the Greek Orthodox Metropolis of Atlanta as well as serving as liturgical chair for several Metropolis youth events.

 Dr. Nickitas J. Demos